CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 ## Compatibility

-Works with Stardew Valley 1.4 on Linux/Mac/Windows.
+- Works with Stardew Valley 1.4 or later on Linux/Mac/Windows.
+- Works in both singleplayer and multiplayer.
+- No known mod conflicts.

 ## Known Issues

-- Has not been tested in multiplayer.
-  Has not been tested in Stardew Valley versions prior to 1.4.
-- Weather always appears clear in screenshots, even if it is not clear in-game (raining, snowing, etc).
-Only exception is that on days that do not have clear weather, part of the actual weather can be seen in the upper-left hand corner of the screenshot.
+- Screenshots currently show all days as having "clear" weather (even if it is raining, snowing, etc).
+The only exception is that on days that do not actually have clear weather, part of the actual weather can be seen in the upper-left hand corner of the screenshot.
-- No configurations are available in the initial release of this mod.
-Configurations will be added in the next update.
+- No configuration options are currently available in this mod.
+Configurations will be added in the next major update (v1.1.0).
+This will include, among other things, configurations for weather (e.g. choosing to allow rainy weather to appear in screenshots, or disabling all weather besides "clear" weather).

 ## License